-We will seek to share with parents/carers any concerns we may have about their child before making a referral, unless to do so may place a child at increased risk of harm.
+We will seek to share with parents/carers any concerns we may have about their child before making a referral, unless to do so may place a child at increased risk of harm, or advised not to do so by a relevant body.
 A lack of parental engagement or agreement regarding the concerns the school has about a child will not prevent the DSL from making a referral to the local authority in those circumstances and where it is appropriate to do so.

-To keep children safe and provide appropriate care for them, the school requires parents to provide accurate and up to date information regarding:
+To keep children safe and provide appropriate care for them, the school requires parents/carers to provide accurate and up to date information regarding:

-- Full names and contact details of all adults with whom the child normally lives. - Full names and contact details of all persons with parental responsibility (if different from above). - Emergency contact details (if different from above) and at least 2 contacts. - Full details of any other adult authorised by the parent to collect the child from school (if different from the above). - Any legal or criminal changes which effects parental responsibility e.g., bail conditions, court orders, Special Guardianship orders, Child Arrangement Orders.
+- Names and contact details of all adults with whom the child normally lives; - Names and contact details of all persons with parental responsibility (if different from above); - Emergency contact details (if different from above) and at least two contacts; - Full details of any other adult authorised by the parent/carer to regularly collect the child from school (if different from the above); - Any legal or criminal changes which effects parental responsibility e.g. bail conditions, court orders, Special Guardianship orders, Child Arrangement Orders etc.